hapax/hapax.github.io/assets/minimal-networks.md

 If we combine our geometric results from <a href="#sec-2-3">earlier</a> with our result about trees, we can constrain the layout of minimal networks even further.
+Recall that each hub (once we delete useless ones) has exactly three incoming edges.

 ## 4. Applications and algorithms <a id="sec-4" name="sec-4"></a>